edouardpineau/Variational-Recurrent-Neural-Networks-for-Graph-Classification/README.md

 - VRGC is not structurally invariant to node indexing, it learns it from numerous training iterations on randomly-rooted BFS-ordered sequential graph embedding

 <p align="center"><img src="https://github.com/edouardpineau/Variational-Recurrent-Neural-Networks-for-Graph-Classification/raw/master/images/Projection.png" width="400"></p>
-<p align="center">Figure 7: TSNE projection of the latent state preceding classification for five graphs from Enzymes dataset [], each initiated with 20 different BFS.
+<p align="center">Figure 7: TSNE projection of the latent state preceding classification for five graphs from four distinct classes, each initiated with 20 different BFS.
 Colors and markers represent the respective classes of the graphs.</p>

 &nbsp;